-- 1. Shorts should exceed fingertips when arms are at side; be appropriate for a school setting; must be worn at or above the hips, and underclothing should not be visible at any time. - 2.
-Mesh shirts, tank tops, bare midriffs, and boxer shorts are not appropriate.
-All T-shirts, etc. must have sleeves and be in good repair; muscle shirts will not be allowed. - 3.
-Hats, sunglasses and bandannas are not appropriate attire in the school building. - 4.
-Clothes should be in good repair, and they should not glorify or bring attention to the use of alcoholic beverages, tobacco, and/or drugs. - 5.
-All clothing should be appropriate for outside weather conditions. - 6.
+1. Shorts should exceed fingertips when arms are at side; be appropriate for a school setting; must be worn at or above the hips, and underclothing should not be visible at any time.
+Shorts are not allowed from November 1st - March 31st.

+2. Mesh shirts, tank tops, bare midriffs, and boxer shorts are not appropriate.
+All T-shirts, etc. must have sleeves and be in good repair; muscle shirts will not be allowed.

+3. Hats, sunglasses and bandannas are not appropriate attire in the school building.

+4. Clothes should be in good repair, and they should not glorify or bring attention to the use of alcoholic beverages, tobacco, and/or drugs.

+- 5. All clothing should be appropriate for outside weather conditions. - 6.
 Student dress and personal grooming shall not be so unusual as to create special attention. - 7.
 No wallet chains are allowed. - 8.
 No laser pens/pointers are allowed on school grounds without special permission from the principal. - 9.
 Winter coats may not be worn during the school day and must be kept in your locker.